spicetify/docs/docs/advanced-usage/custom-apps.md

 ### Lyrics Plus

-Get access to the current track's lyrics from various lyrics providers (Musixmatch, Netease, Genius).
+Get access to the current track's lyrics from various lyrics providers (Musixmatch, Netease, lrclib).
 Learn more [here](https://github.com/spicetify/cli/tree/main/CustomApps/lyrics-plus).

 Colors, lyrics providers can be customized in config menu (in Profile menu, top right button with your user name).